lbr77/lbr77/AWESOME-STARS.md

 ## Go

+- [journey-ad/waka-box-go](https://github.com/journey-ad/waka-box-go) - 📊 Update a pinned gist to contain your weekly WakaTime stats.
+This is a Golang implementation, see the original version https://github.com/matchai/waka-box
 - [webp-sh/webp_server_go](https://github.com/webp-sh/webp_server_go) - Go version of WebP Server.
 A tool that will serve your JPG/PNGs as WebP format with compression, on-the-fly.
 - [ViRb3/wgcf](https://github.com/ViRb3/wgcf) - 🚤 Cross-platform, unofficial CLI for Cloudflare Warp
 - [vcheckzen/LSP](https://github.com/vcheckzen/LSP) - [Pixiv、Wikipedia 直连] A local DNS and HTTPS server, using man-in-the-middle approach to bypass SNI based filtering.